Blog

 Watch Time – This allows you to see the length of time people spend watching your videos, how they find them, and what they are watching on (desktop or mobile).

 Audience Retention – This rating compares your average view duration to your video’s length.
-Further divided into

 Absolute Audience Retention (This metric tells you what does and doesn’t engage your audience, and you can use this information to shape your future videos.) and Relative Audience Retention (This metric compares your audience retention rate to that of all other YouTube videos in the same length range as yours.)

-Demographics – Use the YouTube analytics demographics tool to find out the age, gender and location of the people watching your videos.
+Demographics – Use the YouTube analytics demographics tool to find out the age, gender, and location of the people watching your videos.
 This is helpful for understanding trends around what’s happening with your audience and how to reach them.

-Playback Locations – This data shows where on the internet your viewer’s found your content.
-These statistics will show clicks on embedded videos, shares on other social networks and more, all of which are helpful for understanding how much of your viewership comes from outside of YouTube.
+Playback Locations – This data shows where on the internet your viewers found your content.
+These statistics will show clicks on embedded videos, shares on other social networks, and more, all of which are helpful for understanding how much of your viewership comes from outside of YouTube.

 Traffic Sources – As with website traffic, it’s helpful to learn about where people discover your videos, whether that be through your website, advertising, social media, etc.